polterguy/magic.io/README.md

 If you do, your `IAuthorize` implementation will be invoked every time some file resource is somehow requested by the library for some reasons.

-There is also a convenience authorization implementation, allowing you to simply provide a lambda `Func` callback, that will be invoked whenever some resource is being accessed, or some file is uploaded.
-This authorize service implementation class is called `AuthorizeLambda`.

 By default no authorization is given, unless you explicitly wire up some authorization service, using for instance the ServiceProvider in your own wiring code.